-Second point, equally relevant, is the key question why are CEOs so scared of supply chains?
+Second point, equally relevant, is key question why are CEOs so scared of supply chains?

-Complexity comes from new technologies, and from the seemingly infinite business possibilities opened up by these technologies.
+Complexity comes from new technologies, and from seemingly infinite business possibilities opened up by these technologies.

 Both of above points are hard facts that are not going to change, no matter how you try to wish them away.
-So, what is the solution?
+So, what is that solution?

 A lot of complexity is created by self-interested parties to muddy up the waters.
 Sure they can stagnate the progress in one country, but that will only mean that companies from other countries will leapfrog the US companies.

 Leading companies everywhere are outward looking and embed themselves into a global B2B network with a lot more ease than their average counterparts.

 Most Asian companies are fast globalised their supply chains in search of collaborative advantage stemming out of B2B Networks – look at ArcelorMittal a steel corporation (with market cap of nearly $18 Billion and Total assets of nearly $100 Billion) originating out of a small operation in Indonesia.

 Look at Zara (Inditex) a 87 Billion Euro market cap corporations starting out of rural Spain that is fast globalizing its supply chain.

 A Massive Opportunity To Lead The Business World Into Its Next Renaissance Exists Right Now.